 Many people choose nontraditional therapies, such as acupuncture, massage therapy, and homeopathy, either exclusively or in addition to traditional medicine.
 Botanicals—herbs and other plants—is just another of those nontraditional approaches.
 In fact, botanicals are still used in about half of the prescription drugs we take, according to an article in WebMD.

-in WebMD.
 If you’re interested in trying botanicals for menopausal symptoms, like hot flashes, night sweats, and mood swings, here are a few options.
-But first, a few caveats:

 - Herbs are drugs, just like pharmaceuticals.
 Don’t think that because they’re “natural” that they’re somehow safer or more pure.
 I often remind women that marijuana and cocaine are botanicals, too, so “botanical” does not always equal “healthful.”
 Botanicals can interact with other drugs, and they can cause side effects.
 If you have any medical conditions or are taking other medicines, do your homework and check with your doctor before taking any botanical.

 - Botanicals aren’t regulated.
 Dosages might vary and so might the quality and the efficacy of the remedy, depending on the manufacturer.
 So be sure to check the dosage you’re taking and buy botanicals from a reputable source.